 The use of batteries for vehicles and agricultural machinery promises to revolutionize the cultivation industry by lowering costs and improving production.
-From big tractors to small harvesting machines, all vehicles will be fully transformed by the electric.
+From large tractors to small harvesting machines, all vehicles will be completely transformed by electric.

-On the other hand, current agriculture is under pressure: on the one hand, the need to produce more food to ward off the food crisis.
-On the other hand, the need to reduce waste and abuse of soil and water.
-Precision agriculture can increase food production in Africa, but it requires energy at ever higher costs in proportion to production.
+On the other hand, current agriculture is under pressure: on the one hand the need to produce more food to avoid the food crisis.
+On the other hand, the need to reduce waste and abuse of land and water.
+Precision agriculture can increase food production in Africa, but requires energy at increasingly higher costs in proportion to production.

 For this reason, the expected revolution will be welcomed with open arms.
 The current transition will lead to what is called precision agriculture, a method that uses satellites, drones, GPS and agricultural robots to manage sowing, growth and collected.
-Precision agriculture will also reduce costs by directing the work of the machines without waste and focusing it only where it is needed.
+Precision agriculture will also reduce costs by directing machine work without waste and focusing it only where it is needed.

-When the pupil is ready, the Master introduces himself
+When the student is ready the Master introduces himself

-Like all self-respecting revolutions, precision agriculture also benefits from the lowering of solar costs and batteries.
+Like all self-respecting revolutions, precision agriculture also benefits by lowering solar costs and batteries.
 This will allow an army of small autonomous robots to work for many hours at a sustainable price.

 Away from the old world